Imperial Centre for Cardiovascular Disease Prevention: EAS FHSC

 Sheffield University: School of Health and Related Research (SCHARR)

-This tool will allow health economists and scientists involved in cost-effectiveness analysis to compute the EVSI relatively easily.
+This tool allows health economists and scientists involved in cost-effectiveness analysis to compute the EVSI relatively easily.
 EVSI models the cost of extra information (i.e. a new study) per patient and for a subset of parameters.
 The EVSI is useful to do research prioritization and to estimate the net benefit of a trial in monetary value.

 Continuous Update Project

-Database manager of the WCRF Continuous Update project (CUP) at Imperial College London for about 4 years.The CUP merges all the studies concerning Food, Nutrition, Physical Activity, and the Prevention of Cancer in a unique database.
+Christophe was the Database manager of the WCRF Continuous Update project (CUP) at Imperial College London for about 4 years.The CUP merges all the studies concerning Food, Nutrition, Physical Activity, and the Prevention of Cancer in a unique database.

-I integrated R (Rserve) in the java application so that parts of the data analysis process can be done directly in the application ( high vs low forest plot).
+He integrated R (Rserve) in the java application so that parts of the data analysis process can be done directly in the application ( high vs low forest plot).